Chapter 4 - A Cold Home

 The top floor of this house appears to be built into the roof, as the ceiling is heavily slanted at a near forty-five-degree angle, giving a harsh claustrophobia for Dr Bentley as he needs to lower his head to walk around up here.
 There only appears to be a small landing with a plain green carpet and two light wooden doors to the immediate left and one straight ahead, next to the clock.

-There is a pervasive smell of damp up here, and there are clear signs of water damage in the corners of the ceiling.
-Dr Bentley leans forward and pushes the door in front open, revealing a young boy’s room, with a baby blue wallpaper covering the walls, although clear signs of mould running up in streaks take away from it.
+There is a pervasive smell of damp up here, clear signs of water damage in the corners of the ceiling.
+Dr Bentley leans forward and pushes the door in front open, revealing a young boy’s room, with a baby blue wallpaper covering the walls, although mould running up the walls in streaks takes away from it.
 In the corner is a small wood-framed bed with a moth-eaten mattress hanging off one side, and a ratty teddy bear sat atop it, facing the now open door.

-Bentley’s eyes scan the details of the room before walking to the teddy, although it is slightly off-putting to see as its two button eyes appear to have been pulled most of the way out, hanging by a thread.
+Bentley’s eyes scan the details of the room before walking to the teddy.
+It is slightly off-putting to see as its two button eyes appear to have been pulled most of the way out, hanging by a thread.
 He rotates it in his hand and reads aloud.

 “Charles Junior.”
 With a single breath he whispers the name.
 “That poor boy, it was haunting to see such fear in someone so young.”

-A loud thump and some shuffling echoes in the house behind them, sounding close, in the next room.
+A loud thump and some shuffling echoes in the house behind them, sounding close.
 Both move with rapid purpose to either side of the door, Irene shining her lantern out into the hallway.

 Comments (2)